 You have a duty of care to protect your staff from unlawful discrimination, including sexual harassment.
 There are some practical steps that every employer can take to minimise the chance of sexual harassment in the workplace.

 It may be appropriate to follow your Company’s Bullying and Harassment, Equal Opportunities, Grievance or Disciplinary Policy, depending on the facts of the case.

 If the evidence is conclusive, then it would be more appropriate to proceed to discipline the alleged perpetrator rather than to expect the complainant to go down the grievance route.
 If either a grievance or a disciplinary hearing goes ahead, then the complainant is entitled to be accompanied by a colleague or a trade union representative in the grievance.
 If it is a disciplinary hearing, the alleged perpetrator is entitled to be accompanied.

 The Equality Act 2010 states that an employer has a duty to prevent sexual harassment at work.
-An employer is generally liable for the actions of their staff and this includes sexual harassment that takes place outside the usual work environment – for example, at a Christmas party or after a conference or training event.
+You will generally be liable for the actions of your staff and this includes sexual harassment that takes place outside the usual work environment – for example, at a Christmas party or after a conference or training event.

-An employer will have a defence if they are able to demonstrate that they took all reasonable steps to prevent their employees from sexually harassing or assaulting other members of staff.
+You will have a defence if you are able to demonstrate that you took all reasonable steps to prevent your employees from sexually harassing or assaulting other members of staff.
 This could include enforcing the company’s Alcohol and Drug Misuse Policy so that all staff are limited to the amount of alcohol that is provided by the company and managers are expected to lead by example.

 It is important that any Settlement Agreement which contains confidentiality clauses does not prevent an individual from notifying regulatory authorities or law enforcement authorities of wrongdoing.
 They should not to be used to prevent employees from making disclosures, or taking action in the criminal courts.